 Félix Stüssi returns regularly to Europe, where he has played among others with Bruno Spoerri, Nils Wogram, Jürg Wickihalder, Christoph Grab, Werner Fischer and Peter A. Schmid.
 Schmid and Stüssi have recorded a duo CD which has been released on Unit Records in January 2017 (Transatlantic Conversations, UTR 4738).
 In January 2017, the region Glarus Nord (Switzerland) has honoured Stüssi with a culture price.
-In June 2020, Ray Anderson and Félix Stüssi will tour in Europe as a duo.
+In 2015 and 2022, Ray Anderson and Félix Stüssi have toured in Europe as a duo.

-In Canada, Stüssi is also member of the Auguste Quartet and the Jazzlab Orchestra.
-Both bands are led by the double-bass player Alain Bédard who frequently organizes tours in Canada, Europe and Asia.
-Stüssi was commissioned to compose and arrange an entirely new repertoire for the Jazzlab Orchestra, featured on the group’s brand-new album Quintessence (Effendi, FND 152).
+As a member of the Auguste Quartet and the Jazzlab Orchestra, Félix Stüssi has frequently toured in Canada, Europe and Asia.
+He was commissioned to compose and arrange an entirely new repertoire for the Jazzlab Orchestra, featured on the group’s album Quintessence (Effendi, FND 152).